Charles Dudley (basketball)

-Charles Dudley (born March 5, 1950) is an American retired professional basketball player born in Harrisburg, Pennsylvania.
+Charles Dudley (born March 5, 1950) is an American former professional basketball player born in Harrisburg, Pennsylvania.

 A 6'2" guard from the University of Washington, Dudley played six seasons (1972–1973; 1974–1979) in the National Basketball Association as a member of the Seattle SuperSonics, Golden State Warriors, and Chicago Bulls.
 He averaged 5.3 points per game and won an NBA Championship with Golden State in 1975.